Bind/Note/README.md

 Start of a medium clone that is specifically for note taking.

-think evernote meets slack.
+Think evernote meets slack.

-integrations and a quick search based interface.
+Integrations and a quick search based interface.